twolfson/twolfson.com/articles/life-view-what-shapes-the-self.md

   "author": "Todd Wolfson",
   "date": "Wed Oct 16 2013 02:00:00",
-  "keywords": "life view, self, perception, philosophy", "relatedArticles": ["Life view: Free Will"], "summary": "Personal viewpoint on how the self is shaped."
+  "keywords": "life view, self, perception, philosophy", "summary": "Personal viewpoint on how the self is shaped.", "relatedArticles": ["Why I open source", "Life view: Free Will"] }
-}

 I believe that people are shaped based on the circumstances they are born into and the experiences they encounter.